-Apply with the same patting method as above on a clean face before serum or moisturizer!
+Apply with patting method as above on clean face before serum or moisturizer!

 If your skin is feeling dull or you’re fighting hyperpigmentation, try a Vitamin C serum like this one from Sunday Riley.
 Vitamin C adds a boost to skin and will help you brighten up in no time!

 I was packing on the Vitamin C beauty products during and after my pregnancy to help with pigmentation issues and now they’re almost all gone!!

 We all need the occasional face mask to help recharge (without the full facial appointment).
 Dermalogica’s multivitamin power mask is my favorite for just such a task.
 It hydrates and plumps my skin for a refreshed feel.